 U.S. Forest Service Center

-This trailhead is roughly 2.7 miles from the turnoff in Drake leaving Hwy.34 (Big Thompson Canyon).
+This trailhead is roughly 2.2 miles from the turnoff in Drake leaving Hwy.34 (Big Thompson Canyon).
 There is a small parking area on the south side (left) of the road.
 You'll need to open and close the gate to access the trail.
-From here, it is about 10.2 miles (RT) with a starting elevation of 6428ft. and ending at 9233ft.
+From here, it is about 10.2 miles (RT) with a starting elevation of 6419ft. and ending at 8,742ft.
+The average grade of the trail is 11% with a max grade of about 41%.

-Utilizing this trailhead, one can make for a fairly decent loop run by connecting one of the other two trails (trailheads) thereby, taking the road back to the Garde Gate Trail-head.
-The summit spur is only about .5 miles for a small addition.
+Utilizing this trailhead, one can make for a fairly decent loop run by connecting one of the other two trails (trailheads) thereby, taking the road back to the Garde Gate Trailhead.
+The summit spur (trail #931.1) is only about .5 miles for a small addition.

 The intersection with the Rainbow/Gravel Pit Trail comes after 5.8 miles and descending all the way to Glen Haven using the Glen Haven Trail comes in at about 7.8 miles.
 Then of course, the road-run back down to the Garden gate Trail-head.

-This particular trail enjoys quite a bit of solitude and quiet and there is ample camping further up the trail in an obvious meadow.
-At ~3 miles up this trail, the terrain opens up into a nice flat valley with a seasonal but small stream that runs its course.
-There are plenty of places to pitch a tent here and the odds of seeing deer or fox is high.
+This particular trail enjoys quite a bit of solitude and quiet as it doesn't see much foot traffic.
+Yet oddly, the trail remains in pretty good shape.
+Roughly 3.2 miles up the trail, the terrain opens up into a nice grassy meadow with a seasonal but small stream that runs through the center.
+There are plenty of opportunities here to pitch a tent and camp and the odds of seeing deer or fox is high.

 The trail starts gently enough and switchbacks quickly to attain the south ridge which is in plain sight for most of the way.
-Once over, the trail will drop and rise sporadically and deposit you into said long meadow with easy hiking and some awesome camping spots.
-Once past, it climbs again up a shallow ravine until it levels off in dense Pine forest and meets up the Rainbow/Gravel Pit Trail.
-It is then only another 1/2 mile of incline to the top.
+Once over, the trail will drop and rise sporadically and deposit you into said meadow with easy hiking and some awesome camping spots.
+Once past the meadow, the trail climbs again up a shallow ravine until it levels off in a dense Pine forest and meets up the Rainbow/Gravel Pit Trail.
+It is then only another .5 mile on the summit spur trail (#931.1) to the top.

-This trailhead is also located on the south side of the road.
-It is very distinct with a large parking area.
+This trailhead is also located on the south side of the road (left) and is about 5.5 miles from Drake.
+It is very distinct with a large parking area that will accomodate many vehicles.
 There is some private property located near the trailhead for the first 3/4 mile, so please adhere to the trail.

-From the trail-head to the Glen Haven trail junction (coming from the west), it is about 1.7 miles.
+From the trailhead to the main Crosier Trail junction, it is about 1.9 miles and reaches the trail at an elevation of 8,252'.
+The average grade on this trail is 13% with a maximum of 23%.
 Camping is scarce and hard to find along this trail due to the ravine and thick Lodgepole Pine forest.

 The trail starts off by heading straight up a ravine/gully and gains altitude quickly.
 It levels out sporadically as it switchbacks up the ridge.
 The private homes located on the other side of CR43 are in view for most of the time until you breach the ridge.